Jo Mihaly: Expressionist Dancer

 Jo Mihaly started as a dancer in 1923.
 In 1933 she was well known for an anti-war dance she had devised with the World War I military boots, sword and helmet.
 She belonged to the German expressionist dancers of the 30s, along with Mary Wigman, Rudolf von Laban, Gertrud Bodenwieser and Gret Palucca.
 She was an opponent of the persecution of Jews, fleeing Germany for Zürich in 1933 to escape being taken to a concentration camp like so many of her activist socialist friends.
 She continued to dance there from 1934 to 1938.

 Novelist

-Mihaly started by contributing articles and poems to the magazine of the Brotherhood of Wayfarers around 1925.
+Mihaly started by contributing articles and poems to the magazine of the Brotherhood of Wayfarers around 1925, and met editor Gregor Gog in 1927.
 She then wrote her first novel, Michael Arpad und sein Kind, a novel about a gypsy family.
 She wrote another novel in 1938, "Gesucht: Stepan Varesku".
 She wrote other books but only her World War I diary has been translated into English.